Pacific Debt Relief Company Logo

 In an emergency, you may be required to get care even if unconscious.
 For non-emergencies, you can technically refuse ambulance transport but will likely still be charged a fee.
 Overall it is best not to refuse emergency care.

+Some other options include charitable organizations and government grants which will provide some form of payment assistance.
 If all else fails, you can always ask friends and family members who might have more cash on hand than they're currently using these days.

 If your medical bills are unpayable, you may be a candidate for Pacific Debt's debt settlement program.